AnotherJohnH/Zif/README.md

 launcher is not necessary.

 Excellent Z-code engines already exist and some have already been ported to the Kindle.
-This project is just for the fun of writing code and the learning that brings.

 ## Status